gitlabhq/gitlabhq/doc/development/documentation/index.md

 Documentation issues and merge requests are part of their respective repositories and all have the label `Documentation`.

-The GitLab Documentation contains the following types of pages:

-- **General documentation**: Coverage of every GitLab feature, written by the [developers who created or extended the feature](#contributing-to-docs).
-This should be submitted in the same merge request containing code.
-Feature proposals (by GitLab contributors) should also be accompanied by their respective documentation, which should be reviewed and improved by GitLab PMs and technical writers.
-- **[Technical articles](#technical-articles)**: written by any [GitLab Team](https://about.gitlab.com/team/) member, GitLab contributors, or [Community Writers](https://about.gitlab.com/handbook/product/technical-writing/community-writers/).
-- **Index pages per topic**: initially prepared by the Technical Writing Team, and kept up-to-date by developers and PMs in the same merge request containing code.
-These offer links and summaries of all resources for that topic in a single page: user and admin documentation, articles, and third-party docs.

 ## Contributing to docs

-Contributions to GitLab docs are welcome from the entire GitLab community.
+[Contributions to GitLab docs](workflow.md) are welcome from the entire GitLab community.

-To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all feature changes—i.e. development work that impacts the appearance, usage, or administration of a feature.
+To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all [feature changes](feature-change-workflow.md)—i.e. development work that impacts the appearance, usage, or administration of a feature.

-Meanwhile, anyone can contribute to documentation improvements that are not associated with a feature change.
+Meanwhile, anyone can contribute to [documentation improvements](improvement-workflow.md) that are not associated with a feature change.

-For additional specifics that pertain to support engineers, see [Role of Support in GitLab Documentation](workflow.md#role-of-support-in-gitlab-documentation) in our Workflow doc.
+For additional specifics that pertain to support engineers, see [Role of Support in GitLab Documentation](improvement-workflow.md#role-of-support-in-gitlab-documentation) in our Improvement Workflow doc.

 ### Feature changes